semgrep/semgrep-docs/docs/release-notes/march-2024.md

     2. Navigate to **Settings** > **Deployments**.
     3. Under **Secrets**, toggle on **Historical scanning**.
   Users can also include the `--historical-secrets` flag when running `semgrep ci` in the CLI.
 - Added the ability to view a Secrets rule if there's one that supersedes a Semgrep Code rule with similar functionality.
+These notifications are available in Semgrep Cloud Platform on:
+  - The **Findings** and **Finding Details** pages
+  - The **Policies** page
+  In addition to the affected findings labeled with **Secrets version available**, users can look for findings using the **Available rule upgrades** filter.

 ### Changed